Advanced Medical Directives

-Whether you find yourself with a terminal or incurable illness, are left in a vegatative state, or some other serious medical situation, having an advanced medical directive in place can ensure that your wishes for treatment, or lack thereof, are carried out and you have the peace of mind you deserve.
+Whether you find yourself with a terminal or incurable illness, are left in a vegetative state, or have some other serious medical situation, having an advanced medical directive in place can ensure your wishes for treatment, or no treatment, are carried out, and you have the peace of mind you deserve.

 Our Virginia estate planning and probate attorneys at Johnson, Gasink & Baxter, LLP are here to assist each client with their unique situation, needs, and preferences as we help create these documents on their behalf.